Follow Letter-join’s Lesson Planners for a whole school approach to handwriting

 Early Years

-Pre-cursive patterns and shapes can be challenging for young pupils, but Letter-join has all the resources needed to introduce joined-up handwriting to younger children.
+Pre-writing patterns and shapes can be challenging for young pupils, but Letter-join has all the resources needed to introduce joined handwriting to younger children.

-Letter-join’s animations model pre-cursive patterns with fun sounds that can be copied by air-writing or by tracing on IWBs, tablets and, most importantly, by practising with a pencil on printed worksheets.
+Letter-join’s animations model pre-writing patterns with fun sounds that can be copied by air-writing or by tracing on IWBs and tablets.

-It's fun to practice fine motor skills associated with handwriting using Letter-join's Patterns section.
+It's fun to practise fine motor skills associated with handwriting using Letter-join's Patterns section.

 Module 1 Print